 - Even when using a rack, I found the bottoms were soft and left indents in the skin.

 Placing them directly on a parchment or foiled lined baking sheet was perfect.
 The difference of turning them halfway through cooking or not didn't really matter because both ways tasted fantastic.
 My family fights for the browned crunchy bits left in the pan.

 Buy your wings fresh and whole if you can and separate the tip, flat end, and drumette.
 It's easy to cut right at the joint.
 Once you try it, you'll master it in no time.

 I find using fresh wings is best.
-Using frozen requires a lot more paper towels after being thawed and when baking, water is released on the pan causing the them to be steamed.
-Sometimes flash frozen, party wings are soaked in a salt solution which plump them up and make them retain water.
+Using frozen requires a lot more paper towels after being thawed and when baking, water is released onto the pan causing the wings to be steamed.
+Sometimes flash frozen party wings are soaked in a salt solution which plump them up and make them retain water.

 You don't need a sauce for these.
 They are great as is.
 Adobo Seasoned Crack Wings - deliciously crisp, tender, and juicy with tons of flavor.
 Perfect for parties, gatherings, or game day.
 Go make them.
 Now.